 To capture the global image texture, the grey level co-occurrence matrix (GLCM) is used to measure each B-frame slice.
-[13]First, the global maximum and minimum of the training set are used to linearly transform the values in each B-frame slice to a new range of 0 to 99 inclusive.
+The GLCM is a classic approach for quantifying the distribution of co-occurring pixel values that has been applied to extract discriminative features in many medical imaging applications, including OCT [13].
+First, the global maximum and minimum of the training set are used to linearly transform the values in each B-frame slice to a new range of 0 to 99 inclusive.
 Then, a 100x100 GLCM texture map is computed for each slice using an adjacency condition of 15 pixels at an angle of 0 degrees selected by trial and error.
 The row and column indices of the GLCM represent pixel intensities and the matrix elements show how frequently the two given intensities are adjacent [14].
 For example, if intermediate intensities (say 49 ± 10 on a 0-99 scale) are adjacent to other intermediate intensities, then the resulting GLCM will exhibit a bright white spot near its center.
 Figure 1B shows typical textural features in the training set.
 Qualitatively, concentrated circles are characteristic of cancer slices whereas textures of non-cancer slices are more oblong and smeared.

 2.3 Ensemble learning architecture